sebastian-luna-valero/im/doc/source/REST.rst

 GET ``http://imserver.com/infrastructures/<infId>``
    :Response Content-type: text/uri-list or application/json
    :ok response: 200 OK
+   :redirect response: 308
    :fail response: 401, 403, 404, 400

    Return a list of URIs referencing the virtual machines associated to the infrastructure with ID ``infId``.
+   If infrastructure name is set as ``infId`` a 308 respose will be returned with the URL using the corresponding ID.
    The result is JSON format has the following format::

     {